 After you have registered for the private investigator test, you will need to take that test before you can move forward in your new career.

-Many people who are now successful private investigators have surely taken this test more than once, so don’t worry if you fail on your first try.
+Many people who conduct successful investigations have surely taken this test more than once, so don’t worry if you fail on your first try.
 Be focused and persistant, register to take the test again, study hard, and you will eventually succeed.

 7. Apply for your private investigator licence